MicrosoftDocs/OfficeDocs-Enterprise-pr.pt-BR/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ![IDaaS ou Identidade como um serviço (IaaS) para a sua organização.](media/Subscriptions/Subscriptions-Fig4.png)

-A Figura 4 mostra como um locatário comum do Azure AD é usado por ofertas em nuvem da Microsoft para SaaS, aplicativos PaaS do Azure e máquinas virtuais no IaaS do Azure que usam o Azure AD Domain Services.
-O Azure AD Connect sincroniza da floresta do AD DS local com o locatário do Azure AD.
+Figure 4 shows how a common Azure AD tenant is used by Microsoft's SaaS cloud offerings, Azure PaaS apps, and virtual machines in Azure IaaS that use Azure AD Domain Services.
+Azure AD Connect synchronizes the on-premises AD DS forest with the Azure AD tenant.

 ## <a name="combining-subscriptions-for-multiple-microsoft-cloud-offerings"></a>Combinar as assinaturas de várias ofertas de nuvem da Microsoft